SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 It's a long-established legal precedent in the US:
-[_Jacobson v Massachusetts_](https://en.wikipedia.org/wiki/Jacobson_v._Massachusetts) is the US Supreme Court decision that decided the matter, bac in 1905.
+[_Jacobson v Massachusetts_](https://en.wikipedia.org/wiki/Jacobson_v._Massachusetts) is the US Supreme Court decision that decided the matter, back in 1905.

 Yes, it's more than a century old.
 No, it's not a dead letter: it grants the ability to fine or imprison vaccine resisters during a public health crisis, but it also limits police power (no use of physical force to impose vaccinations).
-Apparently lawyers like that sort of thing.
+Apparently lawyers like that sort of thing, so this is not only affirmed by subsequent cases, but in active use.

 The story of how it came about is intriguing.